SusanLJY/Symbol-Shot/README.md

       d) Using external variables (i.e., int level, bool newBoard...) to store the current game progress.<br />
       e) Using C++ structures for a single highest level or shortest time record.<br />
       f) Using C++ classes for timer.<br />
+      g) Operator overloading is used in facilitating comparison and sorting, for the map and vector of structures, to store the best or top 10 records with some special cases considered, such as same user will not appear twice in Highest Level, New record replace old record if the former surpasses the latter, if the value of a particular parameter is same then compare another parameter, etc.<br />
   (3) Dynamic memory management<br />
       a) STL container vector (dynamic) for storing username and top 10 higest level record, its functions are used, and its sorting algorithm is also used for the latter one.<br />
       b) STL container map (dynamic) for storing shortest time level record,with levels as the keys and ShortestTime structure as the values There is no level limit in our game, so the size of the map is dynamic.<br />